Xonar/LGBinExtractor/README.md

 - The first meg of the firmware file</br>
  - It is rare that I can actually download the very large firmware files so this is important</br>
  - Any hosting site will be sufficient.
 You can also post in the thread and attach the file there.
-- Your phone partition info
+- Your phone partition info</br>
-	    -the output from 'cat /proc/partitions' is usually sufficient
+ - the output from 'cat /proc/partitions' is usually sufficient
 - All known partition starting points within the file.

 You should also be prepared for some correspondence so I can use you to test if it actually works.
 I am doing it for you after all.